georgetegral/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 )
 ```
 - AutoML runs in various models
-- Finally, the accuracy is calculated on the test set for each run and the best model is saved.
+- The accuracy is calculated on the test set for each run
+- Finally, the best model is saved.

 ## Pipeline comparison